terra-money/station/README.md

 - Upload and instantiate new contracts and query from and execute messages to existing contracts.
 - Deposit and withdraw UST from Anchor Protocol.

-## Running Terra Station
+## Running Rebel Station

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).

-Run Terra Station with the following commands:
+Run Rebel Station with the following commands:

 ```
 git clone https://github.com/terra-money/station.git